ezsystems/ezplatform/doc/apache2/Readme.md

 Configuration
 ------------
 - Copy the provided example file `etc/apache2/vhost.template` into target folder like `/etc/apache2/sites-available/yoursite.com`
--- Note that `apache2` target folder name on RHEL/Centos is `httpd`!
+-- Note that `/etc/apache2` target folder name on RHEL/Centos is `/etc/httpd`!
-- Edit it and adapt the configuration to suit your needs -- Make sure to replace all `%VARIABLES%`, further description below -- For cluster setup, enable custom rewrite rules for this found inline in the vhost.tempalte -- In 5.2 and higher you can optionally configure the eZ Publish front controller (`index.php`) using environment variables documented inline in the vhost template.
+- Edit it and adapt the configuration to suit your needs -- Make sure to replace all `%VARIABLES%`, further description below -- For cluster setup, enable custom rewrite rules for it found inline in the vhost.template -- In 5.2 and higher you can optionally configure the eZ Publish front controller (`index.php`) using environment variables documented inline in the vhost template.
--- Adapt the ´<Directory´ section for your Apache version
+-- Adapt the ´<Directory>´ section for your Apache version
 - Create a symlink of /etc/apache2/sites-available/yoursite.com into /etc/apache2/sites-enabled/yoursite.com
 - restart Apache